 Image classification vs. object detection

-Image classification, object detection, object localization — all of that may be a tangled mess in your mind, and that's completely alright if you are newly introduced to these concepts.
-All of these mentioned terms are integral components in computer vision and image annotation.
-There are subtle, yet particular, differences among the three that we’ll break down now.
+Image classification, object detection, object localization — all of these may be a tangled mess in your mind, and that's completely fine if you are new to these concepts.
+In reality, they are essential components of computer vision and image annotation, each with its own distinct nuances.
+Let's untangle the intricacies right away.

-Object detection, on the other hand, is the method of assigning labels to individual items in an image, as opposed to image classification, which assigns a label to the entire picture.
-Object detection, as the name implies, recognizes the target items inside an image, labels them, and specifies their position.
-One of the most prominent components of object detection is the “bounding box”, which indicates where a particular object is located on an image and what the label of that object is.
+Object detection on the other hand is the method of locating items within and image assigning labels to them, as opposed to image classification, which assigns a label to the entire picture.
+As the name implies, object detection recognizes the target items inside an image, labels them, and specifies their position.
+One of the most prominent tools to perform object detection is the “bounding box” which is used to indicate where a particular object is located on an image and what the label of that object is.
 Essentially, object detection combines image classification and object localization.

 How image classification works

 It's a known fact that the image we see as a whole is made up of hundreds to thousands of tiny pixels.
 Before computer vision can determine and label the image as a whole, it needs to analyze the individual components of the image to make an educated assumption.
-That is why image classification is executed via a computer system that analyzes a given image in the form of pixels.
-It accomplishes this by treating the picture as an array of matrices, the size of which is determined by the image resolution.
-The pixels of the digital image are taken and grouped into what we know as “classes”.
+That is why image classification techniques analyze a given image in the form of pixels and accomplish this by treating the picture as an array of matrices, the size of which is determined by the image resolution.
+The pixels of the digital image are taken and grouped into what we know as “classes.”

-From here, the process will differ based on the algorithm but before observing the various algorithms, let's take a more generalized look at how it works.
-The chosen algorithm will divide the image into a series of key attributes to ensure it is not left solely on the final classifier.
+From here, the process will differ based on the algorithm but before observing the various machine learning algorithms, let's take a more generalized look at how it works.
+The chosen algorithm will transform the image into a series of key attributes to ensure it is not left solely on the final classifier.
 Those attributes help the classifier determine what the image is about and which class it belongs to.
-Because the rest of the stages are dependent on it, the feature extraction procedure is arguably the most critical step in classifying a picture.

-Overall, the image classification flow looks something like this:
+Overall, the image classification pipeline looks something like this: